strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/next-js.md

 Execute a `POST` request on the `restaurant` collection type in order to create a restaurant.

 Be sure that you activated the `create` permission for the `restaurant` collection type and the `find` permission for the `category` Collection type.
+Add the `?populate=categories` query parameter to return categories with the response.

 In this example a `japanese` category has been created which has the id: 3.